sowmyay/ml-project-template/README.md

 template
 ├── Dockerfile.cpu
 ├── Dockerfile.gpu
+├── LICENSE.md
 ├── Makefile
-├── pyproject.toml
-├── poetry.lock
-├── notebooks
 ├── README.md
+├── jupyter.sh
+├── requirements.txt
 └── template
+    ├── __init__.py
+    ├── __main__.py
     ├── cli
     │   ├── __init__.py
-    │   ├── __main__.py
     │   ├── predict.py
     │   └── train.py
+    ├── notebooks
+    └── src
         ├── __init__.py
         ├── models.py
         ├── datasets.py
         └── transforms.py
 ```
 All you have to do next is -
+1. Update python frameworks and versions in `template/requirements.txt` as need for your project
-1. Head to `template/datasets.py` and modify create a new dataset that will work for your use case
+2. Head to `template/datasets.py` and modify create a new dataset that will work for your use case
-2. Navigate to `template/models.py` and create a new model class with your sota (or not) architecture
+3. Navigate to `template/models.py` and create a new model class with your sota (or not) architecture
-3. In `template/transforms.py` add transforms such as Normalizer, Denormalize etc.
+4. In `template/transforms.py` add transforms such as Normalizer, Denormalize etc.
-4. Follow the `TODO` steps in `template/cli/train.py` and `template/cli/predict.py` to make the necessary changes
+5. Follow the `TODO` steps in `template/cli/train.py` and `template/cli/predict.py` to make the necessary changes

 Checkout the `README.md` in the `template` directory for further instructions on how to train, predict and also monitor your loss plots using tensor board.

 # Future Work
-Currently this package only supports boilerplate creation for ML projects in `pytorch`
+Currently, this package only supports boilerplate creation for ML projects in `pytorch`

 We plan to support `tensorflow` in the future.